sebastianpennino/sebastianpennino/README.md

 ## :jigsaw: I’m currently working on:

-- A super small app to generate predictable pseudorandom gibberish-esque string of characters
+- Some small tools to improve my own development cycle

 <br />